population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 $$

 where $i$ denote household and $t$ survey rounds.

+[^3]: A linear model has two advantages over non-linear models, such as
+    conditional logit, and has often been used in recent studies [@Alam2020; @Alam2018; @Charles2008].
+    First, coefficients are easier to interpret.
+    Second, a linear model allows a more straightforward comparison of coefficients across regression where some dependent variables are binary and some non-binary.
+    Robustness checks, available upon request, show that conditional logit models lead to similar results.

 We use survey indicator variables to capture the variation over time.
 The first survey round took place between 9 and 27 days after the